awsdocs/aws-doc-sdk-examples/go/cloudformation/README.md

 ### CreateStack/CreateStack.go

-This example creates a CloudFormation stack.
+This example creates an AWS CloudFormation stack.

 `go run CreateStack -s STACK-NAME -t TEMPLATE-FILE`

 - _STACK-NAME_ is the name of the stack to create.
-- _TEMPLATE-FILE_ is the name of the file containing the CloudFormation template.
+- _TEMPLATE-FILE_ is the name of the file containing the AWS CloudFormation template.

 The unit test mocks the service client and the `CreateStack` function.

 ### DeleteStack/DeleteStack.go

-This example deletes a CloudFormation stack.
+This example deletes an AWS CloudFormation stack.

 `go run DeleteStack -s STACK-NAME`